ganeti/instance-simpleimage/README.md

 ### Variants

-The variants can be used to distinguish the type of image used.
-This way Ganeti users will be able to derive the type of image used directly from instance details.
+This OS provider most likely will only have one variant which defines some general parameters (see below).
+The actual image source will be defined through an OS parameter with each instance.

 ### Variant Parameters

-* `IMG_SOURCE`: URL to the disk image.
-Supported schemes will be: `file://`, `http://`, `https://`
 * `PROXY`: URL to HTTP(S) proxy.
 Will be used both for HTTP and HTTPS connections if set
+* `TLS_VERIFY`: Can be set to `true|false` to determine if TLS certificates should be verified for HTTPS URLs or not

 ### OS Parameters

-No further parameters are required.
+* `image_source`: URL to the disk image.
+Supported schemes will be: `file://`, `http://`, `https://`

 ### Hooks